kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 the lower index pods are migrated, the higher index pods could be scaled down and removed.

-Another alternative is for the application to implement its own interceptor and register it as a high-priority interceptor on the application pods.
+Another alternative is for the application to implement its own interceptor and register it as a interceptor on the application pods.
 It can then intercept the EvictionRequest objects and ensure graceful pod removal without any application disruption.

 #### DaemonSet and Static Pods